URL: History

+Early WorldWideWeb collaborators, including Berners-Lee, originally proposed the use of UDIs: Universal Document Identifiers.

+An early (1993) draft of the HTML Specification referred to "Universal" Resource Locators.
+This was dropped some time between June 1994 and October 1994.
+In his book Weaving the Web, Berners-Lee emphasizes his preference for the original inclusion of "universal" in the expansion rather than the word "uniform", to which it was later changed, and he gives a brief account of the contention that led to the change.

 Syntax

 Every HTTP URL conforms to the syntax of a generic URI.

 A web browser will usually dereference a URL by performing an HTTP request to the specified host, by default on port number 80.
 URLs using the https scheme require that requests and responses be made over a secure connection to the website.

 Internationalized URL

 Internet users are distributed throughout the world using a wide variety of languages and alphabets, and expect to be able to create URLs in their own local alphabets.
 An Internationalized Resource Identifier (IRI) is a form of URL that includes Unicode characters.
 All modern browsers support IRIs.
 The parts of the URL requiring special treatment for different alphabets are the domain name and path.